Table of Contents

-- Fascination and excitement with the site of fire equipment such as fire extinguishers, a fire aftermath, and lighters.
+- Fascination and excitement with the site of fire equipment such as fire extinguishers, fire aftermath, and lighters

 - Motives such as revenge, terrorist ideologies or substance abuse do not drive the fire event.

-- The behavior cannot be attributed to other psychiatric disorders such as conduct disorders.
+- The behavior cannot be attributed to other psychiatric disorders such as to conduct disorders.

 The diagnosis of impulse control disorders involves a comprehensive history taking of the person’s behavior and environment to try and identify if the person meets any of the needed diagnostic criteria.